Patellofemoral prosthesis - why it often has no good reputation

 Retropatellar arthrosis refers to the wear and tear of the articular cartilage between the patella and the femur.
 The most common causes include:

-• Malalignment such as patellar dysplasia or patellar luxation
+• Misalignments such as a patellar dysplasia or a patellar dislocation

 • Incorrect loading due to muscular imbalances